nschloe/tablign/README.md

 tablign is [available from the Python Package Index](https://pypi.python.org/pypi/tablign/), so with
 ```
-pip3 install -U tablign
+pip install tablign
 ```
-you can install/upgrade.
+you can install.

 ### Testing